 Apart from his business interests, Satish is a strong advocate of responsible corporate citizenship and supports various not-for-profit organizations.
 Dr. Reddy’s Foundation is obviously one that is close to his heart and as a hands-on Chairman, he takes keen interest in all the activities and encourages the Foundation to innovate and explore new models of vocational education to create sustainable livelihood for the youth of this country.

-Anuradha Prasad has varied interests but her passion for ensuring children in this state get quality education remains a priority.
-She takes keen interest in the activities of Dr. Reddy’s Foundation and provides hands-on guidance for education and livelihoods generation programs.
-Her love for children and her zeal to ensure quality education for kids, irrespective of their economic status, was what led to the establishing of the Pudami schools for the urban poor.
+Anuradha Gunupati is the Founder Trustee of Dr. Reddy’s Foundation.
+She takes a keen interest in the activities of the Foundation and provides hands-on guidance for education and livelihoods- generation programs.
+Her commitment to ensure quality education for kids, irrespective of their economic status, led to the establishing of the Pudami schools for the urban poor.

 Chief Executive Officer

 Shamik Trehan joined DRF in 2015 and has extensive experience of leading and managing large social sector programs aimed at improving lives of the poor in partnership with communities, government, development agencies and the private sector.

 Before joining DRF, he was the Chief of Party of Bihar Technical Support Program for CARE India.
 The program aimed to accelerate progress towards government of Bihar’s and GoI’s health and nutrition 2017 goals covering more than 100 million people.